 Bring A Change Of Clothes

 This is definitely a blogger move, but also a great idea.
 And most professional photographers will recommend this.
 Why?
-Well what are you going to do with two dozen photos of you in the same outfit?
+Well, what are you going to do with two dozen photos of you in the same outfit?
 It’s nice to have some variety.
 Bring a casual outfit and a nicer one to mix it up!
+And try to style yourself in something a bit more classic that will be timeless.
+Think little black dresses, your go-to casual outfit (for me that would be jeans, stripe tee and Converse).

 There are a few great spots to get great Eiffel Tower photos.
 You can head to the Trocadero where the above photos were all taken.
-But below are a few other options.
+But there are several great locations around the Eiffel Tower to take breathtaking photos to capture that Parisian vibe.

 Pont de Bir-Hakeim